-The dreaded disc injury!
 There are varying degrees of disc injuries – the most mild being a slight bulging of the disc and the most severe being a full disc herniation.
-These injuries are most common in ages 20-45 and occur most frequently after heavy lifting or chronic overloading (repetitive bending at the waist).
+Our chiropractic clinic finds these injuries are most common in ages 20-45 and occur most frequently after heavy lifting or chronic overloading (repetitive bending at the waist).
 Lack of exercise and poor core strength can make people more vulnerable to this injury.
-Through a combination of spinal mobilization, specific exercise, muscle release therapy and IFC for pain control this condition can be effectively managed by your chiropractor!

-This is a very common cause of lower back pain!
-The sacroiliac joint is the connection between the pelvis and the spine; you have one on each side.
+SI Joint Syndrome is the most common cause of lower back pain at our Chiropractic Clinic.
+The sacroiliac joint is the connection between the pelvis and the spine.
 These joints can refer pain down the back of the leg when they’re inflamed or dysfunctional.
-Pregnancy, a leg length inequality or a slip-and-fall onto the bum can all be causes of this pain.
+Pregnancy, a leg length inequality or a lifting can all be causes of this pain.
 Pain is usually aggravated by any movement so it can be an intrusive pain to have!
-Luckily it responds very well to spinal manipulation so we can help you if this is the cause of your pain!

-There is a muscle in the bum called the piriformis It that can squeeze the sciatic nerve and cause sciatica.
+There is a muscle in the bum called the piriformis and It can squeeze the sciatic nerve and cause sciatica.
 If this muscle gets too tight it can cause symptoms down the back of the leg.
 This pain feels like a literal pain in the butt!
 It typically feels worse with sitting, but getting up and moving alleviates some of the pain.
-This condition can be resolved through a combination of spinal manipulation/mobilization to balance the pelvis and alleviate extra stress on the piriformis, muscle release therapy, stretching and strengthening of the glutes and IFC for pain control.
+Piriformis Stretch Here.

 Suffering from back pain and looking for an Oakville Chiropractor for Treatment?